david9106/GreenhouseMonitor/appengine/README.md

 ##Prerequisites
 You need to have a Google account to deploy the app on Google Cloud Platform

-To make this application work you need create a new Cloud Platform Console project or use one project ID of an existing project form the Google Cloud Platform Console: https://console.cloud.google.com/iam-admin/projects?_ga=1.45758564.1991591100.1474994604
+To make this application work you need create a new Cloud Platform Console project or use one project ID of an existing project form the [Google Cloud Platform Console](https://console.cloud.google.com/iam-admin/projects?_ga=1.45758564.1991591100.1474994604)

-Next you need to download and install the Google Cloud SDK from https://cloud.google.com/sdk/docs/quickstart-windows then start the SDK shell and initilize the SDK, these instruction can be found in the previous url.
+Next you need to download and install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart-windows) then start the SDK shell and initilize it, these instruction can be found in the previous url.

 ## Deployment
 Clone this application to your local machine.

-Then you need to deploy the application using the SDK shell, first you have to move to the repository location:
+Then you have to deploy the application using the SDK shell, first you have to move to the repository location:

 ```
 cd IS-Repo-Equipo2/appengine